tylerthecoder/knowledge/symbolic-logic/notes.md

 - (type 3) $p$ is true and $q$ is true
 Each of thesee have at least one of the branches that is true.

+You can do the same for the other rules.

+Formulation of completeness of the tree test:
+If the argument is valid, then the tree test says so.

+- If the inital list is incocnsistent, then the tree closes
+- If the tree is ope, then the inital list is consistent (contrapositive)

+Suppose the tree is open.
+- Pick an open branch
+- Then we can define a truth assignment by assigning truth values that make all the uncheck lines true
+- So, if they are atomic sentence, make those atomic sentence true.
+If they are negated atomic sentences make those atomic sentences false.
+- So under this turh assignment all the uncheck lines in that branch are ture under that truth assignment too.
+- And so on up the tree : all the lines in the tree must be true under that assignment
+- So the initial list must be true under that assignment
+- So the inital list is consistent.
+- So if the trees open, the inital list is consistent.